Vakosik/UNet/Readme.txt

 First, it's necesarry to activate the enviroment installed in the previous step.
 You can do that by

-conda activate unet_env
+conda activate UNet

-At the beginning of the line, you should now see (unet_env).
+At the beginning of the line, you should now see (UNet).

 The program for segmentation has three parameters.
 Two of them are mandatory to specify:
 i) input: An image file to segment.
 If a directory is sent, it segments all images in the directory.
 A directory must be written with / at the end.